- Search The Registry

 Born William Clarence Eckstein in Pittsburgh, he began singing at the age of 11 but until his late teens was undecided between a career as a singer or football player.
 He won a sporting scholarship but soon afterward broke his collarbone and decided that singing was less dangerous.

 Billy Eckstine grew up in Washington, D.C., where he attended Armstrong High School.
-His parents emphasized education, so after high school he enrolled in college, first at St. Paul Normal and Industrial School in Lawrenceville, Virginia, then at Howard University in the nation's capitol.
+His parents emphasized education, so after high school, he enrolled in college, first at St. Paul Normal and Industrial School in Lawrenceville, Virginia, then at Howard University in the nation's capital.
 After only a year of college, he won an amateur music contest at the Howard Theater and decided to sing full time.

 During his long career, Eckstine had many hit records including “Jelly Jelly,” “Skylark,” “Everything I Have Is Yours,” “I Apologize” (stylistically covered by P. J. Proby to great success), “Prisoner Of Love,” “Cottage For Sale,” “No One But You” (number three in the UK charts in 1954), “Gigi” (number eight in 1959), and several duets with Vaughan, the best-known being “Passing Strangers,” which, although recorded a dozen years earlier, reached number 17 in the 1969 charts.
 In later years, Eckstine recorded a new single with Ian Levine as part of his Motown revival project on the Motor City label.
 He died in 1993.